Information for Districts

 Information and Procedures for District Textbook Adoptions

-During the each school year, school systems will be adopting new textbooks in a subject area or several subject areas.
-The State Textbook Commission formulates the recommended list in its October meeting and sends it to the State Board of Education for their consideration.
-Once the State Board of Education has approved a list of textbooks, districts follow the procedures listed below.
+During each school year, school systems will be adopting new textbooks and instructional materials in a subject area or several subject areas.
+The State Textbook and Instructional Materials Quality Commission formulates the recommended list in its October meeting and sends it to the State Board of Education for their consideration.
+Once the State Board of Education has approved a list of textbooks and instructional materials, districts follow the procedures listed below.
 To access the Official List of Textbooks approved by the State Board of Education for each adoption cycle, view the lists posted on Tennessee Book Company’s website.

-Publishers will be notified that sample textbooks are to be delivered to you by early January.
+Publishers will be notified that sample textbooks and instructional materials are to be delivered to you by early January.
 Tennessee Book Company coordinates the distribution of your requests for adoption samples to the publishers.
 To enter your requests, log on to the Tennessee Book Company website, click on "Section # Information" under "State Information," and follow the instructions.
-The textbook commission has established a six sample limit per title per system.
+The Textbook and Instructional Materials Quality Commission has established a six sample limit per title per system.

 Districts' Report of Adoption is due April 15th.
 It will also be completed online at the Tennessee Book Company website.
-A hard copy and an electronic copy is to be sent to the Office of Textbook Services.
+An electronic copy is to be sent to the Office of Textbook Services.
 The timely filing of these reports is critical in assisting the depository and the respective publishers in projecting needs and acquiring sufficient inventory to deliver books to meet your needs prior to the opening of schools in the fall.
-We recommend that you appoint your committees as soon as possible and provide opportunities for them to discuss curriculum needs and to plan for careful evaluation of the approved textbooks.
+We recommend that you appoint your committees as soon as possible and provide opportunities for them to discuss curriculum needs and to plan for careful evaluation of the approved textbooks and instructional materials.

 Systems may adopt and purchase books not on the official list by following the Guidelines for Use of Textbook Programs Not on Contract that will go into effect in 2015 (coming soon).